IM-UR-CITY/im-ur-city/index.md

 ## Project Status:
 ---------------------------------------

 The project is in the initial development stages and is currently focused on the development of the individual Centers.
-The initial Centers, the digital.libraries.center and digital.agents.center, are currently in the process of being developed and will be launched in the near future.
+The initial Centers, the _Digital.Libraries.Center_ and _Digital.Agents.Center_, are currently in the process of being developed and will be launched in the near future.

 ## Project Components: